Where in the World are you?

 Minty on MySpace

 Minty was a ground breaking performance/pop/rock/electro/art/fetish/weird/wonderful outfit, which revolved around the famous artist and designer Leigh Bowery.
 After his death in 1994 the band carried on with Leigh's wife Nicola as the front woman.
 On drums: Trevor Sharpe from Miranda Sex Garden.
 Minty split up after only a few gigs supporting their only full album Open Wide in 1997.
 Trevor and two other members went on to form The Servant (see below).
 Other bands, which were part of the same creative circle as Minty, known as The Offset, are still active.
 In 2006 Minty re-emerged with a line-up consisting only of Richard Torry, Matthew Glamorre and Nicola Bowery.
 They released the hilarious track It's a Game - Part 2, an upbeat version of their old track It's a Game featuring samples from the then latest series of Big Brother, mainly from contestants Nicky and Pete!
-For plenty of info about Leigh Bowery and some great Minty photos, visit:
+Read an interesting article from The Observer about Leigh Bowery

 The Servant links: